 The competition has 3 phases:

-Phase 1: Out of the 1095 entries received, 30 semi-finalists have been selected to receive mentoring support to advance their ideas.
-They took part in the Social Innovation Academy to network with other European organisations and potential partners in their field of activity.
+Phase 1: Out of the total of eligible entries received by the deadline, 30 semi-finalists will be selected to receive mentoring support and further progress their ideas.
+They are invited to take part in a Social Innovation Academy in Romania and to network with other European organisations and potential partners in their field.

-Phase 2: Out of the 30 semi-finalists, 10 finalists will be invited to the Awards Ceremony where the 3 final winners will receive a prize of €50,000 each.
+Phase 2: Out of the 30 semi-finalists, 10 finalists will be invited to the awards ceremony where the 3 final winners received a prize of €50,000 each.

-In order to select the best entries throughout the competition, the European Commission is supported by an external jury (316 KB) made up of 12 experts.
+To select the best entries throughout the competition, the European Commission is supported by an external jury.

 The European Social Innovation Competition has been organised since 2012 in memory of Diogo Vasconcelos.
 Take a look at the previous competitions: